Mel Gibson: The Passion of the Christ

 Gibson directed, produced, co-wrote, and funded the film The Passion of the Christ (2004), which chronicled the passion and death of Jesus (Jim Caviezel).
 The film was shot exclusively in Aramaic, Latin, and Hebrew.
 Gibson originally intended to release the film without subtitles, but eventually relented for theatrical exhibition.
 The film sparked divergent reviews, ranging from high praise to criticism of the violence.
 The Anti-Defamation League accused Gibson of antisemitism over the film's unflattering depiction of Caiaphas and the Sanhedrin.

 In The Nation, reviewer Katha Pollitt wrote: "Gibson has violated just about every precept of the conference's own 1988 'Criteria' for the portrayal of Jews in dramatizations of the Passion (no bloodthirsty Jews, no rabble, no use of Scripture that reinforces negative stereotypes of Jews, etc.) ...
 The priests have big noses and gnarly faces, lumpish bodies, yellow teeth; Herod Antipas and his court are a bizarre collection of oily-haired, epicene perverts.
 The 'good Jews' look like Italian movie stars (Magdalene actually is an Italian movie star, the lovely Monica Bellucci); Mary, who would have been around 50 and appeared 70, could pass for a ripe 35."

 Among those to defend Gibson were Orthodox Jewish rabbi Daniel Lapin and radio personality Michael Medved.
 Referring to ADL National Director Abraham Foxman, Rabbi Lapin said that by calling The Passion of the Christ antisemitic, "what he is saying is that the only way (for Christians) to escape the wrath of Foxman is to repudiate (their own) faith."

 In an interview with The Globe and Mail, Gibson stated: "If anyone has distorted Gospel passages to rationalize cruelty towards Jews or anyone, it's in defiance of repeated Papal condemnation.
 The Papacy has condemned racism in any form...
 Jesus died for the sins of all times, and I'll be the first on the line for culpability".
 Eventually, the continued media attacks began to anger Gibson.
 After Hutton Gibson's Holocaust denial was used to attack his son's film in print by The New York Times writer Frank Rich, an enraged Mel Gibson retorted, "I want to kill him.
 I want his intestines on a stick....
 I want to kill his dog."

-Gibson's Traditionalist Catholic upbringing was also the target of criticism.
-In a 2006 interview with Diane Sawyer, Gibson stated that he feels that his "human rights were violated" by the often vitriolic attacks on his person, his family, and his religious beliefs which were sparked by The Passion.

-The film grossed US$611,899,420 worldwide and $370,782,930 in the U.S. alone, surpassing any motion picture starring Gibson.
-In U.S. box offices, it became the seventh-highest-grossing (at the time) film in history and the highest-grossing R-rated film of all time.
+The Passion of the Christ grossed US$611,899,420 worldwide and $370,782,930 in the U.S. alone, surpassing any motion picture starring Gibson.
+In U.S. box offices, it became (at the time) the seventh-highest-grossing film in history and the highest-grossing R-rated film of all time.
 The film was nominated for three Academy Awards and won the People's Choice Award for Favorite Dramatic Motion Picture.